johnagan/serverless-slack-app/README.md

 ![serverless-slack-app-install](https://cloud.githubusercontent.com/assets/35968/21295096/49648982-c502-11e6-912f-c287b82da3a1.gif)

 _All the tokens and urls above were invalidated before posting this tutorial.
-You will need to use your own tokens to test_
+You will need to use your own tokens_